ritikamak/pictouresque-application/README.md

 # pictouresque-application
 An mobile application that uses image recognition and gps location to provide users with an informative audio tour experience.
-As a group of avid travelers, we wanted an easier way to receive information at our fingertips about our surroundings!
-Hence, the birth of Pictouresque.
+Inspiration for this project was to develop an easier and more engaging way for users to receive information at their fingertips about their surroundings.
+At a time when travelers' use of social media and mobile devices is at an all time high, PicTouresque provides an effortless way to get the most out of a quick sightseeing experience.

 ## What it does:
 The app allows users to take pictures of their surroundings and get an informative audio tour (featuring bites of information about what's in the picture).
+Users can open up a scanner in the app and hold it up to an attraction, as if taking a picture of it.
+Scanner then compares image captured to a stored library of attractions- such as buildings, statues, and parks.
+Once identified, user is provided with a set of interesting facts about said attraction.

 ## How we built it:
 The app was built using Java and Android-Studio.
 Instead of making our own camera within the app itself, we used an existing API to scan instead of take a picture, and then compare that scan to a library of buildings.